corpus-relica/.github/profile/README.md

 ## About

-RELICA is a semantic modeling platform built on the Gellish Ontological Modeling Language.
+RELICA is a semantic modeling platform built on the ontological standards.
 It enables developers to create knowledge graphs where relationship semantics are defined within the graph itself, using the graph's own vocabulary.

 ## Status